Offering you a variety of secure ways to bank and interact with us

 RBC collects statistical information about how users interact with RBC digital channels, such as the average time spent on a specific mobile or web page.
 This information provides RBC with insight into how to improve the design, content and navigation of RBC digital channels.

 A cookie is a file containing a unique identification number that a website sends to your computer's web browser.
 When you visit a website, a cookie may be used to track the activities of your browser as well as provide you with a consistent and efficient experience.
 The two common types of cookies are persistent and non-persistent.
 Cookies cannot view or retrieve data from other cookies, or capture files or information stored on your computer.
+Only the website that sends you cookies is able to read them.

 RBC relies on cookies and other commonly used technologies to monitor, understand and improve your website experience, to customize advertising to your interests, and to track your usage of RBC websites and services.
 Your choice not to accept these cookies will not prohibit your use of RBC websites.